ReactiveMongo/reactivemongo-site/releases/0.1x/documentation/tutorial/play.md

 If this routes import is not configured, errors as following will occur.

-    [error] /path/to/conf/routes:19: No URL path binder found for type reactivemongo.bson.BSONObjectID.
+    [error] /path/to/conf/routes:19: No URL path binder found for type reactivemongo.api.bson.BSONObjectID.
 Try to implement an implicit PathBindable for this type.

 Once this is properly set up, any BSON types can be used in your routes, and the appropriate validations are used.